Nearest neighbor empirical processes: Non-asymptotic bound under uniform entropy

-\textbf{From uniform regression to uniform bounds on processes.} A similar result, where the bound obtained is also uniform in $x$, has been obtained in \cite{jiang2019non}, Theorem 1.
-The difference is that Theorem \ref{consistenc:kNN} above is valid for the $k$-NN measure (involving a function class $\mathcal G$) whereas the result in \cite{jiang2019non} is obtained in the more specific case of regression.
-Comparing the two bounds, the most significant difference turns out to be in the variance term.
-More precisely, there is a new term, $(d\vee v)$, that shows up in our variance bound compared to Jiang's bound where only $d$ is needed.
+\textbf{From uniform regression to uniform bounds on processes.} A related result, where the bound obtained is also uniform in $x$, has been obtained in Theorem 1 of \cite{jiang2019non}.
+The difference is that Theorem \ref{consistenc:kNN} above is valid for the $k$-NN measure (involving a function class $\mathcal G$) whereas the result in \cite{jiang2019non} is obtained in the more specific case of (Lipschitz) regression.
+Comparing the two approaches, the most significant difference turns out to be in the variance term (which is examined in Theorem \ref{consistenc:kNN}).
+More precisely, there is a new term, $(d\vee v)$, that shows-up in our bound compared to Jiang's bound where only $d$ is needed.
 The factor $v$ accounts specifically for the complexity of the class $\mathcal G$ while the factor $d$ comes from the uniform requirement with respect to $x$.
-If $\mathcal G$ would be made of $1$ element then only $d$ would be needed in the bound as in \cite{jiang2019non}.
+If $\mathcal G$ would be made of $1$ element, then only $d$ would be needed in the bound as in \cite{jiang2019non}.
+In addition, in Theorem \ref{consistenc:kNN}, the scaling condition between $k$, $n$, $d$ and $\delta$, needed in \cite{jiang2019non}, Theorem 1, has been improved from $d\log(1/\delta)^2\log(n) \leq k $ to $d\log(n/\delta) \leq n $ (taking all constants equal to $1$ for clarity).

+{\textbf{Low density regions.} Theorem \ref{consistenc:kNN} relies on several good properties of the covariate density $f_X$ which in particular should not approach $0$.
+This assumption is key because it allows to obtain a rate of convergence for the $k$-NN radius $\hat \tau_{k,n,x}$ of order $(k/n)^{1/d}$.
+This was also the case in Theorem \ref{weakcv:kNN} because $f_X(x)$ ($x$ is fixed) was assumed to be positive.
+When this assumption is no longer valid, it might be difficult (perhaps not possible) to obtain the same rate as the ones described in the previous results.
+However, it might be interesting to examine errors that are averaged over the covariates domain such as the $L_2$-risk.
+Note that several related results have already been obtained concerning the analysis of the $k$-NN classification rule when covariates have low density regions.
+Excess risk bounds are examined in \cite{gadat2016classification} and \cite{cannings2020local} under different margins conditions.}